 In addition to an EKG, other tests for AFib include:

-Your doctor may use several different treatments to control your heart rate and rhythm and to prevent blood clots.
+Your doctor may use several different treatments to prevent blood clots and control your heart rate and rhythm.

 Preventing blood clots

 Anticoagulation medication helps reduce the likelihood of blood clots.
 This medication is important if you have an artificial heart valve.
 This is because blood clots can form on the leaflets or flaps of the artificial valve.

 The most common anticoagulants are vitamin K antagonists, such as warfarin (Coumadin).
 These anticoagulants block your body’s ability to use vitamin K, which is needed to create a clot.